Kevin2211/foodie-ground/README.md

 * Users add stores to favorites, post a review and view stores
 * Users can also delete their own reviews
 * Each user can upload thei own profile picture and have their own profile information
-* Users can also view other people profiles
+* Users can also view other people profiles.
-Owner account type:
+* Owner account type:
 * Owners create new stores with pictures, add items to the store's menu
 * Owners can add more pictures or delete pictures from their stores
 * Owners also have their own profile with a profile picture